wxy12151/Brain-tumor-binary-and-multiple-classifications-by-classical-ML-methods-and-CNN/README.md

 Notes.
 Need the model files but only one CNN model is provided here.

-### All trained models employed in the report can get in the  [GOOGLE DRIVE](https://drive.google.com/drive/folders/1lIJyc9Dzal0PYi-AHzrDmhh-2IxveZ9R?usp=sharing) link
+### All trained models employed in the report can obtained in the  [GOOGLE DRIVE](https://drive.google.com/drive/folders/1lIJyc9Dzal0PYi-AHzrDmhh-2IxveZ9R?usp=sharing) link

 ### DO NOT CHANGE THE FILE LEVEL